WARP-LAB/WARP-GUIDES-WEBPACK/04-htmlandcache/readme.md

 # Inline manually managed files into HTML (`preflight`)
 ---

+Note that proper inlining for *built assets* will be discussed later in code splitting section.
+This is a special road I take for CSS state machine, webpack runtime should be nowhere near these files.

 How about inlining inside HTML `preflight` files that currently are copied over to assets using *FileManagerPlugin*?
 Does avoiding two extra requests wins over having to return a bit bigger HTML?
 Due to their content and purpose it might be an OK idea.

 Note that from the current tools that are available another approach from what we will be taking would be

 * to use same `filemanager-webpack-plugin` (yes, again this instead of `copy-webpack-plugin` because *filemanager* allows specifying actions that are executed before webpack begins the bundling process) to copy `preflight.js|css` over to output dir, just as we do it right now
 * after file is copied to output dir it could be fed to `html-webpack-include-assets-plugin` that in turn would add paths for the files to `html-webpack-plugin`
-* then files could be used in auto or manual injecting in template (accessibla via `htmlWebpackPlugin` object inside template).
+* then files could be used in auto or manual injecting in template (accessible via `htmlWebpackPlugin` object inside template).

 What a hassle.
-Let us avoid copying files and then injecting pats to them using `html-webpack-include-assets-plugin` by creating self defined key in `HtmlWebpackPlugin`.
+Let us avoid copying files and then injecting pats to them using `html-webpack-include-assets-plugin` by creating self defined option key in `HtmlWebpackPlugin`.
 Set its value to the contents(!) of `preflight` files

 *webpack.front.config.js*